top of page

 • type = CONFIDENTIAL

-Step 5: create another flow for validating the token.
-Add listener to the source from mule palette , for listener config refer the same as before and give path as /validate .
+Step 5: Create another flow for validating the token.
+Add a listener to the source from Mule palette, for the listener config refer to the same as before and give path as /validate.

 We need to create a client for our application for which we want to create the token.